hamdanal/rich-argparse/README.md

 ## Working with subparsers

-If your code uses *argparse*'s subparsers and you want to format the subparsers' help output with *rich-argparse*, you have to explicitly pass `formatter_class` to the subparsers since subparsers do not inherit the formatter class from the parent parser by default.
+If your code uses argparse's subparsers and you want to format the subparsers' help output with rich-argparse, you have to explicitly pass `formatter_class` to the subparsers since subparsers do not inherit the formatter class from the parent parser by default.
 You have two options:

 1. Create a helper function to set `formatter_class` automatically: